voyth/IMC/README.md

 2. insert my weight
 3. see my BMI value
 4. know if I am underweight, overweight or in the normal range

-## Next Steps

-1. install a command line terminal
-2. install Git
-3. create an account on GitHub.com
-4. create Git Repository for project
-5. create tasks on the GitHub Repository